Government of Canada invests to increase equity, diversity and inclusion in research

 – The Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry

-"Canada cannot afford to leave talent on the sidelines of our economy.
-This investment in StFX will facilitate the important work being done to improve equity, diversity and inclusion in the research community across our country."
+"Canada cannot afford to leave talent on the sidelines of innovation.
+The three Ontario institutions receiving funding today will be key to the important work being done to improve equity, diversity and inclusion in the research community across our country."

-– Sean Fraser, Parliamentary Secretary to the Minister of Finance and to the Minister of Middle Class Prosperity and Associate Minister of Finance

 "Congratulations and much success to all 12 post-secondary institutions receiving funds to support their efforts to create an inclusive environment reflecting Canada's diversity.
 We know the Canadian research ecosystem can only be excellent, innovative and impactful when it benefits us all."